tenzir/tenzir/rfc/001-composable-pipelines/README.md

 ### Case Study: Matcher

-The `matcher` plugin is an analyzer plugin that operator on the input stream.
-We can also rewrite the matcher use cases in term of pipelines, albeit with a slight change in CLI.
+The `matcher` plugin is an analyzer plugin that operates on the input stream by matching an opaque state object against.
+We call this opaque state object the "matcher."

 #### Local execution

-Let's assume that the matcher introduces the following new pipeline operators:
+Let's assume that the following new pipeline operators:

-- `build<Arrow, Matcher>`: consumes a data stream to produce a matcher state object
+- `build<Arrow, Matcher>`: consumes a data stream to produce a matcher
-- `match<Arrow, Arrow>`: produces sightings for the configured matchers
+- `match<Arrow, Arrow>`: produces sightings for the active matchers

 Now consider the use case of constructing a matcher from CSV data: